-GOP Senator Who Says He Does Not Trust FBI Or CIA Met Russians In Moscow ‘Secret Room,’ Russian Paper Reports
+GOP Senator Says He Does Not Trust FBI Or CIA, Met Russians In Moscow ‘Secret Room,’ Russian Paper Reports

 “The meetings of American guests in both chambers of the Russian parliament were surrounded by a veil of secrecy,” MKRU reported, adding that journalists who attempted to cover the visit by Johnson and seven other GOP senators were allowed only to hear the general remarks by the Senators before and after the secret meetings, remarks that were “rather brief and devoid of specifics.”

 The Republicans, according to MKRU, met with Sergei Lavrov, the longtime Russian Foreign Minister and close confidant of President Vladimir Putin.
-Lavrov was one of the two Russian officials who in May of 2017 met with Trump behind closed doors in the Oval Office, in a surprise visit.
+Lavrov was one of the two Russian officials, who, in May of 2017, met with Trump behind closed doors in the Oval Office, in a surprise visit.
 During that meeting, Trump disclosed highly classified information to the Russians, about intelligence operations against the terrorist group ISIS in Syria, as The Inquisitr reported.

-Commenting via Twitter on Johnson’s declaration of distrust in the FBI and CIA, Davis remarked, “I’m sure it has nothing to do with Johnson spending the 4th of July in Russia and declaring that Russian (election) interference was no biggie.”
+“I’m sure it has nothing to do with Johnson spending the 4th of July in Russia and declaring that Russian (election) interference was no biggie,” Julia Davis remarked, commenting via Twitter on Johnson’s declaration of distrust in the FBI and CIA.